scolapicchioni/blazor/Lab13/readme.md

 ## Validators and Rules

 - Add the `FluentValidation` NuGet Package to the `PhotoSharingApplication.Shared.Core` project.
-**NOTE: At the time of the writing of this tutorial, Blazor is incompatible with Fluent Validation 9 (which is still in preview), so be sure to include version 8, unless you read this is a future where they can work together**
 - Add a new folder `Validators`
 - In the `Validators` folder, add a new `PhotoValidator` class
 - As explained in the [documentation](https://docs.fluentvalidation.net/en/latest/start.html#creating-your-first-validator), let the class derive from `AbstractValidator<Photo>`